Content from Introduction

 Power usage effectiveness

 The data center industry uses the power usage effectiveness (PUE) metric, developed by Green Grid in 2006, to measure data center energy efficiency.
 Specifically, this relates to how much energy the computing equipment uses as compared to cooling and other overheads supporting the equipment.
 When a data center’s PUE is close to 1.0, computing is using nearly all energy.
-When the PUE is 2.0, this means an additional watt of IT power is required to cool and distribute power to the IT equipment for every watt of IT power it uses.
+When the PUE is 2.0, this means an additional watt of power is required to cool and distribute power to the HPC equipment for every watt of HPC power it uses.

 Energy proportionality

 The relationship between power and utilization is not proportional.
 Mathematically speaking, proportionality between two variables means their ratios are equivalent.
-For example, at 0% utilization, a computer can draw 100W; at 50%, it draws 180W; and at 100%, it draws 200W.
-The relationship between power consumption and utilization is not linear and does not cross the origin.
+For example, at 0% utilisation, a computer may draw 100 W; at 50%, it draws 180 W; and at 100%, it draws 200 W. The relationship between power consumption and utiliation is not linear and does not cross the origin.

 Static power draw